kaaproject/kaa-rfcs/0019/README.md

         },
         {
             "name": "eTag",
-            "type": [
+            "type": "string",
-                "null",
-                "string"
-            ],
-            "default": null,
-            "doc": "Identifier for a specific version of a resource" },
+            "doc": "Identifier for a specific version of endpoint metadata.
+See ETag HTTP header for more details."
+        },
         {
             "name": "payload",